 Unfortunately, the kits reviewed below rarely include a heater in the pack.

-What is the best Betta-friendly Aquarium Kit for Someone Who’s Just Starting Out?
+What is the Best Betta-friendly Aquarium Kit for Someone Who’s Just Starting Out?

 1. Tetra LED Cube Kit with Pedestal Base 3 gallon Aquarium – Tight Budget Option